 How long does it take to get braces on?

-Does getting braces on hurt?
+Does getting braces hurt?

 Can I eat before getting braces on?